seapat/AttentionAgent-procgen-leaper/README.md

+# Intro

+This is a fork that origniated from [](https://github.com/google/brain-tokyo-workshop).
+The gial is to adapt the methodology to the `gym3` envrionment "leaper" from the (procgen benchmark)[https://github.com/openai/procgen] by OpenAI.

 # Extract from Originial Readme

 This repo contains research materials released by members of the Google Brain team in Tokyo.